GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

 1. Update the corresponding custom script: Login to oxTrust and locate the interception script labelled `passport_social`.
 Replace the contents with those of the file found [here](https://raw.githubusercontent.com/GluuFederation/oxAuth/version_3.1.3/Server/integrations/passport/PassportExternalAuthenticator.py).

-1. If you are integrating SAML IDPs, update the `passport_saml` script with the updated [version](https://raw.githubusercontent.com/GluuFederation/oxAuth/version_3.1.3/Server/integrations/passport/SamlPassportAuthenticator.py)
+1. If you are employing Passport - Inbound SAML flow, substitute the `passport_saml` script with the updated [version](https://raw.githubusercontent.com/GluuFederation/oxAuth/version_3.1.3/Server/integrations/passport/SamlPassportAuthenticator.py) on "Manage custom scripts -> Person authentication" page

-1. [Optional but recommended] Patch known vulnerability in the code:
+1. Patch known vulnerability in the code:

-    - Add new properties to the `passport_social` authentication script on "Custom scripts -> Person authentication" page (no quotes):
+    - Using web UI, add new properties to the `passport_social` authentication script on "Custom scripts -> Person authentication" page (no quotes):
        - "key_store_file" = "/etc/certs/passport-rp.jks"
        - "key_store_password" = "secret"
     - Update the source code of the script itself with the one found [here](https://github.com/GluuFederation/oxAuth/blob/f557a0fabeb0702b7e8be801129dd33ce50924e0/Server/integrations/passport/PassportExternalAuthenticator.py)